hashicorp/vault/website/source/docs/auth/aws.html.md

         <span class="param">role_name</span>
         <span class="param-flags">optional</span>
         Name of the role against which the login is being attempted.
-        If `role_name` is not specified, then the login endpoint assumes that there is a role by the name matching the AMI ID of the EC2 instance that is trying to login.
+        If `role_name` is not specified, then the login endpoint looks for a role bearing the name of the AMI ID of the EC2 instance that is trying to login.
         If a matching role is not found, login fails.
       </li>
     </ul>
     <ul>